-¥ 04010 U.S. HISTORY I
+❖ 04010 U.S. HISTORY I

-US History I is a two semester survey of American History.
-It will cover from the start of the American Revolution in the 1760s to the end of the Spanish American War in 1900.
-Social, political, economic and historical events as well as the geography of the United States will be covered.
+US History I is a two-semester survey of American History.
+It will cover from the start of the American Revolution in the 1760s to the end of World Far I/1920's.
+Social, political, economic, and historical events as well as the geography of the United States will be covered.

-U.S. HISTORY II ₩ 04015
+❖ 04015 U.S. HISTORY II

-US History II is a two-semester survey of American History covering from the beginnings of American expansion and immigration, 1900 until the present day.
-Social, political, economic and historical events as well as the geography of the United States will be covered.
+US History II is a two-semester survey of American History covering from Post World War I/1920's until current events found in the present day.
+Social, political, economic, and historical events as well as the geography of the United States will be covered.

-₩ 04005 WORLD HISTORY
+\$ 04005 WORLD HISTORY

-Required for all 9th graders.
 The objective of this class is to help students understand the geography, history and impact of the various people and civilizations found throughout our world.
 The first part of the class will acquaint them with the "ancient" world.
 The timeframe will cover from the Hellenistic Era through to the "Age of Exploration".
-The second half will include an overview of world geography that will discuss orientation, maps, politics, economics, society and other topics as they arise.
+The second half will include an overview of world geography that will discuss orientation, maps, politics, economics, society, and other topics as they arise.
+(Meets 1 Humanities requirement for graduation).